 Outlined are the steps for selling a unit that is in the rental program.

-2. Inform Jeanne Lajoie, Homeowner Services Manager that you are selling and confirm the real estate agent who has your listing.
+2. Inform Emily Gervais, Homeowner Services Manager, that you are selling and confirm the real estate agent who has your listing.
 Please also advise your property manager of the Condo Corporation.

 3. Showing your unit to potential buyers:

-- Real Estate agents can gain access to the unit by making an appointment with the Homeowner Services Manager, Jeanne Lajoie.
-A minimum of 48 hours notice must be provided.
+- Real Estate agents can gain access to the unit by making an appointment with the Homeowner Services Manager, Emily Gervais.
+A minimum of 48 hours’ notice must be provided.

 - Deerhurst Resort will do everything possible to have your unit ready for viewing when your real estate agent has a showing.

-- Real Estate agents will have access to a unit regardless of the housekeeping status providing the unit is not occupied (at minimum the room will be stripped of dirty linen and garbage removed).
+- Real Estate agents will have access to a unit regardless of the housekeeping status provided the unit is not occupied (at minimum, the room will be stripped of dirty linen and garbage removed).

 4. Access to the unit & keys: